The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: Introduction

 \section{Introduction}

 Core-collapse supernovae are expected to emit gravitational waves (GWs) that carry detailed information about conditions in the stellar core as well as the dynamics of the explosion.
 GWs offer direct insight into the inner regions of core-collapse supernovae, whereas traditional electromagnetic observations can only indirectly probe the explosion mechanism.
 On the other hand, the GW signals from supernovae are weak.
-For a source 10 kpc from Earth, we expect strains on the order of $10^{-21}$, making detections outside the Milky Way challenging \cite{Szczepanczyk_21,Szczepanczyk_23b,Szczepanczyk_24}.
+For a source 10 kpc from Earth, we expect strains on the order of $10^{-21}$, making detections outside the Milky Way challenging \cite{Szczepanczyk_21,Szczepanczyk_23b,Szczepanczyk_24,Abac_25}. {However, GWs are sensitive to the dynamics of the supernova core and can propagate unhindered trough the stellar envelope.
+Therefore, it is expected that detecting the GWs from a galactic core-collapse supernova will allow us to extract detail information about the underlying physics, such as the explosion mechanism \cite{powell_24}, the presence of the standing accretion shock instability \cite{Lin_23,Veutro_25}, the angular momentum of the core \cite{Abdikamalov_14,Pastor-Marcos_24,Akhmetali_26}, or the properties of the protoneutron star (PNS) \cite{Bizouard_21,Casallas-Lagos_23,Bruel_23,Morales_25}.
+We refer the reader to Mezzacappa \& Zanolin \cite{Mezzacappa_24} for a review.}